groupoasys/flexanalytics/documentation/contributions_in_conferences.rst

-.. _Contributions_in_Conferences:
+.. _Contributions_to_Conferences:

-Contributions in Conferences
+Contributions to Conferences
 ============================

 The work developed by `Flexanalytics` has been presented in renowned national and international conferences: